pyinstaller/pyinstaller/doc/source/Manual.rst

 A ``buildproject`` subdirectory will be created in the specfile's directory.
 This is a private workspace so that ``Build.py`` can act like a makefile.
 Any named targets will appear in the specfile's directory.

-For ``--onedir`` configurations, it will create also ``distproject``, which is the directory you're interested in.
-For a ``--onefile``, the executable will be in the specfile's directory.
+The generated files will be placed within the ``dist`` subdirectory; that's where the files you are interested in will be placed.

 In most cases, this will be all you have to do.
 If not, see `When things go wrong`_ and be sure to read the introduction to `Spec Files`_.